Getting Started

 How do I find an ACE provider to earn CEUs from?

 The BACB doesn't maintain a single public marketplace, but most BCBAs find ACE providers through a combination of: search engines, their professional networks, conferences, podcasts, and CEU marketplaces.
-The CEU Lab marketplace is one place where ACE providers list their courses for BCBAs looking for CEUs.
+The easiest path is usually to follow a few BCBAs whose work you respect and see who they recommend — the ABA CE world still runs largely on word-of-mouth.

 How is an ACE provider different from a regular CE provider?